software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 16
 >
 > Once you have completed the exercises for this Sprint, remove the excessive Java class files and Thymeleaf template files that were in the original example project and are not relevant to your project.
-Also, remove the excessive `messageList` folder from the `frontend` directory.
+Also, remove the excessive `messageList` directory from the `frontend` directory.

 ## Sprint Review